satisfactorymodding/SatisfactoryModManager/README.md

 If you'd like to help translate and localize SMM to different languages, join our [discord server](https://discord.ficsit.app/).

-SMM handles localization through the Tolgee vite integration.
+SMM handles localization through the Tolgee Svelte integration.
 This allows for [in-context translation](https://tolgee.io/js-sdk/) - simply alt-click on a translatable element to open the Tolgee interface.

 In order to edit translations in-context, you will need to provide a tolgee API key with edit permissions.